w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 blogid: personal
 sticky: false
 published: false
-tags: [carrier, CV, job searching, employment]
+tags: [carreer, CV, job searching, employment]
 ---

 My first job in Embedded Software Engineering was in 2015.
 Blazing summer heated lakes in the city, people were enjoying the last days of their vacations.
 I was working hard on my thesis to graduate from the Opole University of Technology before September.
 Typical student: always hungry, thin, with curly uncalmed hair.
 I was broke, living in the dormitory with a guy from Belarus.
 I did not have any experience in the field of Software Engineering.
 But I had a strategy!